temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 **TestCase.jar**

-We expect the test cases to be compiled as an executable file.
+We expect the test cases to be compiled as an executable .jar file.

 Note: The Selenium_Automation.zip can have multiple *.jar files.